karlchris/data-engineering/docs/data-modeling/dimensional-modeling/README.md

 ![Snowflake schema](../pics/snowflake-schema.png)

+!!! note

-> the main difference is that snowflake schemas are more normalized than star schemas
+    the main difference is that snowflake schemas are more normalized than star schemas

 ### Benefits